 Research Project Privacy Notice

-The Behavioural Insights Team is conducting an evaluation of the scaling activities of the Schools, Students and Teachers Network’s (SSAT’s) Embedding Formative Assessment (EFA) programme.
+The aim of this project is to understand the experiences of people who gamble with safer gambling tools currently offered to them by their banks, and explore potential new tools to introduce.
 This privacy notice sets out how we collect and use your personal data if you are a participant in this research project.

-This research is being conducted in collaboration with SSAT and funded by the Education Endowment Foundation (EEF).
+Our research is being conducted in collaboration with the Gambling Commission.

 Behavioural Insights Ltd (the legal name of Behavioural Insights Team (BIT)) is the controller and is responsible for your personal data collected in connection with this project.
 This notice applies to the personal data we collect directly from you and personal data which is provided to us by third parties.
 Where we collect personal data from you directly, please make sure that any personal details you provide are accurate and up to date, and let us know about any changes as soon as possible.